Running Red Lights Causes Car Accidents

 In many states, lawmakers and administrative agencies have recognized the risks inherent in red light running and have taken steps to reduce them.
 The following are some of the tactics lawmakers have employed to reduce driver's running red lights:

-- Traffic cameras help prevent red light running.
+- Red light cameras work to prevent traffic infractions.
 In intersections with traffic red light cameras, most notably those known to be monitored and where traffic violations result in tickets, red light running may decrease by as much as 67 percent.
 In some cases, however, it has been suggested that this strategy may not help significantly reduce accidents at traffic lights.
 Drivers worried about fines may be more likely to slam on their brakes or stop when they observe a yellow light, which can increase rear-end collisions.
 However, these are often much less serious than accidents in the middle of an intersection, making the trade-off arguably worthwhile for many cities to install these cameras.

 - Changed yellow light times have been used in an effort to reduce red-light running.
 Yellow light length varies based on several factors.
 In general, a yellow light is intended to give drivers in the middle of an intersection time to move safely through the intersection before traffic starts flowing again.
 Drivers need adequate time to slow down, stop, and observe the flow of traffic around them.
 Yellow light length, however, does not substantially change the number of drivers who are likely to run red lights.
 Even when yellow light times increase, drivers quickly adapt to the change and will be just as likely to run the red light once they understand how long the light will be yellow.